toddway/anyapp/README.md

-This codebase demonstrates best practices for automating various parts of the build process for any mobile app.
+This codebase demonstrates some best practices for automating the Android build process.

 ## Build types